zh3036/logseq-query2md/CONVERSION_SUMMARY.md

 2. `pyq_analysis_readable.md` - The final readable output
 3. `CONVERSION_SUMMARY.md` - This summary document

-The conversion successfully transforms the structured Logseq data into a readable format while preserving the hierarchical relationships and metadata from the original blocks.
+The conversion successfully transforms the structured Logseq data into a readable format while preserving the hierarchical relationships from the original blocks.